daveschudel/Fedora-KDE/README.md

 ### Problems with latest kernels - February 13, 2024

 I have had problems with kernels 6.7.3 and 6.7.4.
 I'm not sure what's going on but there are posts on the internet about it doing strange things.
 On my machine, it sometimes freezes before getting to the SDDM screen; other times it hangs and logs in a minute or two later.
 I can go back to 6.5.6 and it works fine.
+I'm currently running on an Asus Zenbook with a Ryzen 5.
+I don't know if that has anything to do with it or not.

 I also ran into a problem with the KDE Spin and VirtualBox.
 If I try to create a VM with the KDE spin the video goes haywire.
 It doesn't do that with the standard Workstation release.
 It is using kernel 6.5.6.